TL;DR The redesign of a flagship feature powered by a full-fledged design sprint

 We will increase the share of users adding at least YY new recordings per month

-Users are afraid to record new content because they find it very difficult to delete unwanted recordings afterwards
+Users are afraid to record new content because they find it very difficult to delete unwanted recordings afterward

-We will increase the average ammount of recordings each user add to their accounts
+We will increase the average amount of recordings each user add to their accounts